Background pattern

 About the medicine

-How to use Mibac 10 mg/g + 30 mg/g gel
+How to use MIBAC 10 MG/G + 30 MG/G GEL

 Introduction

-Package Insert: Information for the Patient
+Package Leaflet: Information for the Patient

 Mibac 10 mg/g + 30 mg/g Gel

-Read the entire package insert carefully before starting to use this medication, as it contains important information for you.
+Read the entire package leaflet carefully before starting to use this medication, as it contains important information for you.

-• Keep this package insert, as you may need to refer to it again.
+• Keep this package leaflet, as you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any doubts, consult your doctor or pharmacist.

-• This medication has been prescribed only for you, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.
+• This medication has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this package insert.
+• If you experience side effects, consult your doctor or pharmacist, even if they are side effects not listed in this package leaflet.
 See section 4.

-1. What is Mibac and what is it used for
+1. What Mibac is and what it is used for

-Antibiotics are used to treat bacterial infections and do not serve to treat viral infections such as the flu or the common cold.
+Antibiotics are used to treat bacterial infections and are not effective against viral infections such as the flu or the common cold.

-It is essential that you follow the instructions regarding the dose, administration interval, and treatment duration indicated by your doctor.
+It is essential to follow the dosage, administration interval, and treatment duration instructions indicated by your doctor.

 Do not store or reuse this medication.
-If there is any leftover antibiotic after treatment, return it to the pharmacy for proper disposal.
-Do not dispose of medications through the drain or in the trash.
+If you have any leftover antibiotic after completing treatment, return it to the pharmacy for proper disposal.
+Do not dispose of medications down the drain or in the trash.

 This medication is indicated for the treatment of mild to moderate acne of the skin.

-Used together in this medication, they act:
+Used together in this medication, they:

-• combating bacteria that may cause acne,
+• combat bacteria that can cause acne,

-• treating blackheads, whiteheads, and pimples,
+• treat blackheads, whiteheads, and pimples,

 This medication is indicated for adults and adolescents 12 years of age or older.

-No use Mibac
+Do not use Mibac

-Warnings and precautions
+Warnings and Precautions

 Consult your doctor or pharmacist before starting to use this medication.

-• This medication may discolor hair.
+• This medication can discolor hair.

 Consult your doctor or pharmacist before using this medication if:

-• You have ever had any of the following intestinal problems: “regional enteritis”, “ulcerative colitis” or “antibiotic-associated colitis”.
+• You have ever had any of the following intestinal problems: "regional enteritis", "ulcerative colitis", or "antibiotic-associated colitis".

 Children

-Other medications and Mibac
+Other Medications and Mibac

-Inform your doctor or pharmacist if you are using, have recently used or may need to use any other medication.
+Inform your doctor or pharmacist if you are using, have recently used, or may need to use any other medication.

 Inform your doctor or pharmacist if you are using any of the following:

-• medicinal soaps and cleaners or ‘abrasives’.
+• medicated soaps or cleansers or 'abrasives'.

 • soaps or cosmetics with a strong drying effect.